Following the proper press release format is key to crafting an effective media pitch and helps to generate good publicity for your small business.

 - Quotes from experts, stakeholders and other trusted industry sources supporting the press release’s statements

 Here’s a press release example of body copy:

 The boilerplate is where you include essential information about your company.

 Key pieces of information to include in your boilerplate:

 - History (e.g., years in operation, founding location, areas of operation, etc.)

 - Accomplishments (e.g., sales numbers, awards, etc.)

-Since boilerplates are a standard part of all press release formats, your readers will typically scan to this section to get an idea of who your company is (that is, if they’ve never heard of you).
-That said, you must take this opportunity to paint your company in the best light possible.
+Boilerplates are a standard part of all press release formats, so your readers will typically scan this section to get an idea of who your company is (that is, if they’ve never heard of you).

 The end of your press release should include information your readers can use to get in touch with your organization.

 Typically, this is presented as a call to action.